 Codependency and narcissism are two very different, but related, concepts.
 They both exist on a continuum with codependency at one end and narcissism at the other.
 In today’s blog post from Blair Wellness Group, we will explore these concepts in more detail and how they often relate to each other.
 Continue reading to learn more.

 If you or someone you love suffers from narcissism or codependency, there is help.
-At Blair Wellness Group, our Beverly Hills Licensed Clinical Psychologist, Dr. Cassidy Blair, can provide you with the therapy and treatment you need to live a happier and healthier life.
+At Blair Wellness Group, our Beverly Hills Licensed Clinical Psychologist, Dr. Cassidy Blair, can provide you with the treatment and treatment you need to live a happier and healthier life.
 Schedule a consultation today to learn more.

 What Is Narcissism?